Stella Oyedepo: Biography

+Oyedepo's origins are from Ondo State.
+She trained as a linguist, and for some time in the 1980s, she served as Senior Principal Lecturer at the Kwara State College for Education in Ilorin.
+She has also served as director of the Kwara State Council for Arts and Culture.
+Many of her plays were commissioned for specific occasions.She was survived by her husband Dr. Hezekiah Bamidele Oyedepo, four children and eleven grandchildren.

+Career

 Oyedepo has written over 300 plays over the course of her career; of these, only around 30 have been published.
 She takes her subject daily life, problems and her work.
 She often, addresses such themes as marriage, corruption, politics, and family life.
 A typical example is her 1988 play “The Greatest Gift”, which contrasts the life of a family destroyed by the father's drunkenness with the life of a successful family.
 Her 2001 play titled, “Brain Has No Gender” was written for the Kwara State Ministry of Education for Women-in-Science Programme.
 Her first play, titled, “Our Wife is Not a Woman” was written in 1979.
-Oyedepo's origins are from Ondo State.
-She trained as a linguist, and for some time in the 1980s, she served as Senior Principal Lecturer at the Kwara State College for Education in Ilorin.
-She has also served as director of the Kwara State Council for Arts and Culture.
-Many of her plays were commissioned for specific occasions.
-She was survived by her husband Dr. Hezekiah Bamidele Oyedepo, four children and eleven grandchildren.